-It’s important to first define “mood”.
-We’re not talking about a debilitating psychological disorder, but rather the day-to-day moodiness we all experience on occasion.
+It’s important to first define what a mood is in the context of this article — not a debilitating psychological disorder, but rather the day-to-day ebb and flow of emotions.

-Different to the concept of emotion, and perhaps contrary to the intensity of mood disorders, our frame of mind is most often described as good or bad, positive or negative, happy, sad or neutral.
+Different to the concept and intensity of mood disorders, our frame of mind is most often described as good or bad, positive or negative, happy, sad or neutral.

 READ MORE: 4 ways to manage anxiety attacks

 Since the beginning of existence, we have been trying to understand what brings us happiness, however till today there is no answer.
-Many refer to money as a source of happiness, while others differ in argument.
+Many refer to money as a source of happiness, while others differ.

 Unless you’re a teenager in the midst of hormonal mayhem, you’re probably mostly attracted to people with smiling faces, and you probably care how others perceive your mood.